Text Descriptions are Compressive and Invariant Representations for Visual Learning: Experiment

 \subsection{Zero-shot with AVDs}

 As mentioned in \cref{subsec:genvd}, we can easily establish zero-shot matrices with AVDs.
 We set $\mW\_{vd}$ to be the aforementioned block diagonal form, $\mW\_{cp}$ to be an identity matrix.
 We merge them into $\mW\_{avd}=[\mW\_{vd}, \gamma\mW\_{cp}]$.
 Their performances are compared in \cref{table:zs_comparison}.
 ZS-AVD outperforms every zero-shot baseline on all ImageNet variations.
 We find that simply using VD usually underperforms ZS, indicating that the class names are probably one of the strongest prompts.
 This observation is intuitive as during contrastive training, the class name itself is likely to show up in the caption the most often, compared to other visual descriptors.
-One can certainly try to improve ZS-VD results by more carefully prompting GPT-3, or gathering descriptors from different data sources/search engines. \citet{pratt2022does,yang2022language,menon2022visual} have studied the quality of descriptors across different datasets and hyperparameter (e.g. temperature for sampling, etc) settings.
-Here we did not further pursue that path.
-Instead, we realize that simply using the merged prompts $\mW\_{avd}$ already surpasses the best zero-shot classifier.
-Notice here we have a parameter $\gamma$ that decides how important we weigh the zero-shot model.
+One can certainly try to improve ZS-VD results by more carefully prompting GPT-3, or gathering descriptors from different data sources/search engines. \citet{pratt2022does,yang2022language,menon2022visual} have studied the quality of descriptors across different datasets and hyperparameters (e.g. temperature for sampling, etc) settings.
+Here, we do not further pursue this direction.
+Instead, we utilize our observation that simply using the merged prompts $\mW\_{avd}$ already surpasses the best zero-shot classifier.
+Notice here we have a parameter $\gamma$ that decides how much we weight the zero-shot model.
 Empirically we find that setting $\gamma=5$ is sufficient for all datasets.
+We conduct small-scale experiments on CIFAR-10 and its variations to further investigate the influence of difference choice of $\gamma$, the GPT prompts, and the GPT sampling hyperparameters.
+We find these choices typically do not lead to significant deviations in test accuracies unless the generated visual descriptors are too repetitive, see the appendix for details.